yudong-94/personal-website/README.md

 Hi there!
 I am Yu Dong.
 I currently work as a Data Analyst at Ancestry.com and I have a degree of MS Business Analytics from USC Marshall School of Business.
 I am passionate about interepreting data under business context and data-driven business decision-making.

 I'm also a lifelong learner with deep curiosity.
-I have completed more than 30 online courses on Coursera, edX and other MOOC platforms in subjects ranging from Statistics to Machine Learning.
+I have completed [more than 30 online courses](https://yudong-94.github.io/personal-website/blogs/MOOCList) on Coursera, edX and other MOOC platforms in subjects ranging from Statistics to Machine Learning.

-My analytical skill set includes:
+My analytical skillset includes:
 - Data mining: R, Python, Spark, Excel
 - Visualization: Tableau, R Shiny
 - Databases: MySQL, Amazon Redshift